MassBank/MassBank3/README.md

 MassBank3 is the spectral reference library's next generation software product.
 The system consists of a modern software architecture and provides a new REST API with different services and a completely redesigned user interface.

+This software is running at https://massbank.eu.
+It also provides a [graphical interface](https://massbank.eu/MassBank-api) using Swagger UI to get insights into the different REST API endpoints and their specifications.

+There is a parallel instance at https://msbi.ipb-halle.de/MassBank.
+You can find the API's graphical interface [here](https://msbi.ipb-halle.de/MassBank-api/ui/).

 # Installation

 There are currently two ways to run MassBank: